 It is important that food handlers have adequate knowledge to prepare and supply food that is safe to eat.
 If you have any further questions about how the legislation applies or if you would like free advice on food safety, contact your local authority (council) Environmental Health Service.
 You can use this link to find your local contact: The Food Standard Agency website provides further information.

 Do I really have to list all the allergens in the food I prepare?

 From December 2014 new rules will be introduced requiring all food businesses including childminders to provide allergy information on the foods they provide to the children.
 The Food Standards Agency has produced guidance on the 14 allergens that must be declared in any food that you prepare.
 It is very important that you become familiar with the allergens listed here.

 To comply with legislation you should always ask parents if their children have any known allergies.
 If any of the children you look after have an allergy then you should speak to the parents about it and plan for how you will ensure at your setting that the child does not come into contact with the food that could harm them.
 One way to do this could be to make a list of all of the food you prepare that contains the allergen to prevent that child from coming into contact with it.

 The Food Standard Agency has lots of information about food allergies and there is even an optional online training course that you can take if you would like to learn more.

 Childminding Best Practice Newsletter

-Kay Woods has been writing and selling childminding resources through her company Kids To Go for the last six years.
-Her products include the Ultimate Childminding Checklist, the Learning Journey Plus for planning, observation and assessment and best practice resources promoting diversity and childminding in the great outdoors (Forest Childcare).
+Kids To Go was established in 2008.
+Our products include the Ultimate Childminding Checklist, the Learning Journey Plus for planning, observation and assessment and best practice resources promoting diversity and childminding in the great outdoors (Forest Childcare).